angr/angr-doc/docs/angr_management.md

 ### Writing plugins

 angr management has a very flexible plugin framework.
-A plugin is a python file containing a subclass of `angrmanagement.plugins.BasePlugin`.
+A plugin is a Python file containing a subclass of `angrmanagement.plugins.BasePlugin`.
 Plugin files will be automatically loaded from the `plugins` module of angr management, and also from `~/.local/share/angr-management/plugins`.
 These paths are configurable through the program configuration, but at the time of writing, this is not exposed in the UI.